ibm-cloud-docs/ContinuousDelivery/toolchains_using.md

      * Assign a role for the selected space in the organization.

-     **Note:** By default, org managers have full admin privileges for all of the toolchains that are associated with the org.
+     By default, org managers have full admin privileges for all of the toolchains that are associated with the org.
 To grant full admin privileges to the user, select the **Manager** role.
 The Billing Manager and Auditor roles do not affect toolchain access.
 You can change the roles later on the Team Directory page.
 For more information, see [Cloud Foundry roles](/docs/iam/cfaccess.html#cfaccess){: new_window}.
+     {: tip}

    After the user is a member of the org, return to the toolchain's Manage page and add the user to the toolchain.